J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 Often these approaches are used separately, however in this project we utilize a LLM finetuned on biomedical data in combination with a RAG system based on a corpus of medical scientific papers.
 As will be demonstrated later in this text, LLMs which are finetuned on a context can be nicely expanded by a RAG system of the same context, combining general context knowledge gained during finetuning with more specific knowledge gained trough document retrieval by the RAG system.

-In the following report we will first give an over view of existing work which is relevant for the project.
+In the following report we will first give an overview of existing work which is relevant for the project.
 After that we will give a detailed explanation of the developed system and its components.
 Finally, we will present the final results and give an outlook on possible improvements and future work.

 ## Related Work

-- What is prior work we rely on?
-- What is the context of our work?
-- What are papers we relied on?
-What did we do different?
+This section presents previous work, relevant for our project.
+As this was a software development project with the goal of a "finished product", we heavily used and combined existing models and software.
+Therefore we will focus on the description of these tools and only briefly cover the underlying scientific work.

+### Ollama

+### Biomistral

+### Chat-Ui

+### Pubmed

 ## Methods and Approach

-- Conceptual details of the system
-- Data preprocessing
-- Developed algorithms
-- Methods used
-- Systems used
-- Be detailed, use figures
-- Express what is good about our approach
-- Baseline approaches?
+In this section we present the developed system in detail, discuss design choices and mention problems and pitfalls we noticed.
+We will describe the retrieval, preprocessing and storage of the data.
+We also go into detail about our utilization of pretrained LLMs, how we designed and incorporated a RAG system and how we finalized the system with a user interface.
+Finally we will briefly go over methods and tools we used during development.

 ### Data Retrieval